MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/alerts.md

 ---
-title: "Working with Alerts"
+title: "Working with tvOS Alerts in Xamarin"
-description: "This article covers working with UIAlertController to display an alert message to the user in Xamarin.tvOS." ms.prod: xamarin ms.assetid: F969BB28-FF2C-4A7D-88CA-F8076AD48538 ms.technology: xamarin-ios
+description: "This document describes how to work with tvOS alerts in Xamarin.
+It discusses displaying an alert, adding text fields, and a helper class." ms.prod: xamarin ms.assetid: F969BB28-FF2C-4A7D-88CA-F8076AD48538 ms.technology: xamarin-ios